SIGAN/Algorithms/README.md

 # Algorithms
-.NET library with performance and memory optimized algorithms and structures
+.NET library with performance and memory optimized algorithms and structures.